 If you're going the painter's tape labeling route, take it one step further and get a weighted jumbo tape dispenser, like this one from Acrimet.
 I love that I can tear a piece of tape with one hand without the dispenser moving around.

-Acrimet Jumbo Tape Dispenser, $13
+Buy it: Acrimet Jumbo Tape Dispenser, $13